Mothers Against Drunk Driving: History

-In a November 2006 press release, MADD launched its 'Campaign to Eliminate Drunk Driving': this is a four-point plan to eliminate drunk driving in the United States using a combination of current technology (such as alcohol ignition interlock devices), new technology in smart cars, law enforcement, and grass roots activism.

 MADD's national president was Millie I. Webb in 2002.
 Chuck Hurley became MADD CEO in 2005.
 He retired in June 2010 and was replaced by Kimberly Earle, who had been CEO of Susan G. Komen for the Cure since 2007.
 Earle left to become the president of a new foundation of Sanford Health in January 2012, the Edith Sanford Breast Cancer Foundation.
 Debbie Weir replaced her as MADD's CEO.

-In 2019, MADD Brazil was founded.

 Funding

 According to Obama-Coburn Federal Funding Accountability Transparency Act of 2006, MADD received $56,814 in funds from the federal government in fiscal year 2000, and a total of $9,593,455 between fiscal years 2001 and 2006.

-In 1994, Money magazine reported that telemarketers raised over $38 million for MADD, keeping nearly half of it in fees.
-This relationship continues to date.

-In 2001, Worth magazine listed MADD as one of its "100 best charities".

 In 2005, USA Today reported that the American Institute of Philanthropy was reducing MADD from a "C" to a "D" in its ratings.
 The Institute noted that MADD categorizes much of its fundraising expenses as "educational expenses", and that up to 58% of its revenue was expended on what the Institute considered fundraising and management.

 Charity Navigator rated MADD at 63.53 out of 100 on its financial rating scale and 96.00 out of 100 on its accountability and transparency scale for its 2013 fiscal year.
 MADD reported that it spent 24.4% of its total expenses on fundraising that year.

-In 2014, MADD spent over $9 million on fundraising activities according to its 2014 tax return.

 Activities and criticisms

 Radley Balko, an advocate for decriminalizing drunk driving, argued in a December 2002 article that MADD's policies were becoming overbearing.
 "In fairness, MADD deserves credit for raising awareness of the dangers of driving while intoxicated.
 It was almost certainly MADD's dogged efforts to spark public debate that effected the drop in fatalities since 1980, when Candy Lightner founded the group after her daughter was killed by a drunk driver," Balko wrote.
 "But MADD is at heart a bureaucracy, a big one.
 It boasts an annual budget of $45 million, $12 million of which pays for salaries, pensions and benefits.
 Bureaucracies don't change easily, even when the problems they were created to address change."
-Charity Watch gives MADD a "C−" grade.
+CharityWatch gives MADD a "C−" grade.